fedemelo/cupihorarios/README.md

    The decompression tool used is 7-Zip, but any other tool can be used, replacing the path on the command accordingly.

 6. Run the server.
-In the root of the project, run the following command:
+In the `backend` directory, run the following command:

    ```shell
    uvicorn src.main:app --reload --host 0.0.0.0 --port 8003